danhphan/git-tutorial/3-github.md

 ```

 If either Bob or Alice go back to the PR page, they will see that the PR has
-been automagically updated with Bob's new changes!
+been automatically updated with Bob's new changes!
 (Though they may need to
 refresh the page.)

 Alice, satisfied with the update, can now click on the "Merge pull
 request" button and incorporate Bob's changes to her code!

-One last thing needs to happen to really synchronise everyone's histories.
+One last thing needs to happen to really synchronize everyone's histories.
 Although Alice has Bob's changes, *Bob doesn't have Alice's commit
 incorporating his changes.* If he continues to work on his `decimals` branch,
 their histories will diverge.
 And if he works on his `main` branch, his